Cast revealed for new ITV X drama You & Me

 “I feel so lucky to be working with so many talented and iconic people.
 The type of story we are telling is what the British film and TV industry does best, and I can’t wait for people to see the show!” – Jessica Barden

-You & Me will air on ITV’s new free streaming service ITV X early next year followed by transmission on ITV months later.
+You & Me will air on ITV’s new free streaming service ITV X early next year followed by transmission on ITV at a later date.